 Winner of an Honorable Mention in the “Re-thinking the Future Sustainability Awards 2014,” Residential Building Concept.

-We don’t have the right to think in design biotechnological structures, robotic systems facades, or spatial towers, if we are not capable to provide a roof for every single family.
-If we are not capable to give the nature more resources than which we get from her.
+We do not have the right to think in design biotechnological structures, robotic systems facades or spatial towers, if we are not capable to provide a roof for every single family; if we are not capable to give nature more resources than which we get from her.

 When we talk about accessibility for all, we should also talk about accessibility of low resources people to the different means of production and services, in this punctual case, the tourism.